ayaankazerouni/sensordata/README.md

 [sensordata_utils.r](sensordata_utils.r) contains analysis processes rather specific to my research, so I haven't described it here.
 You may explore the source if you like.

+The [visualisations][visualisations] directory contains tentative D3 visualisations which will probably go away soon anyway.